hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * Increase sample size
     * Test more other random samples
   * But what if you don't have time/money/computer meory to do above methods, we can try to <b>calculate random chance probability</b>
+  * Relevant Basics First
+    * <b>z-value/z-score</b>: It tells how many standard deviation the observed value is away from mean.
+For example, z-score = 1.7 indicates that the observed value is 1.7 standard deviation away from mean. <b>Associated with the standard normal distribution only</b>. `z-score = (observed_value - mean)/standard_deviation`
+    * <b>p-value</b>: it tells the probability that observed value is away from mean.
+Therefore, in order to get p-value, you check z-table with the z-score you got. <b>Associated with the standard normal distribution only</b>.
+    * For other distributions, use <b>Central Limit Theorem</b>:
+      * <b>Mean of Sample Means</b> (X random samples) - is close to the population mean
+      * <b>The distribution of sample means is normal regardless of the actual population distribution</b> - this is the core idea for Central Limit Theorem
+      * `standard deviation of sample means = population standard deviation/sqrt(N)`, N is the sample size.
+This is knows as <b>standard error of means</b>.
+You check this satdard error of means to tell how accurate your random samples that can determind population mean
+        * Greater the sample size, lower standard error of means, and more accuracy to use the sample mean to determine the population mean
+        * All the samples should be <b>fixed size</b>
+        * Sample size must be sufficient, >= 30
+    * <b>Significant Level & Confidence</b> - no matter you use p-value or Central Limit Theorem, finally you get a probability of sample mean.
+High probability shows the acceptance of randomness, while low probabilty shows the behaviour differences.
+With Significant Level, we can decide what is high probability and what is low probability
+      * For example, with significant level 5%, also known as α level, if the probability you got is less than 5%, it means there is behaviour of difference between 2 population.
+Then we can say, we have 95% confidence that the sample mean is not driven by randomness, but driven by behaviour difference.
+    * <b>Steps to do Hypothesis Testing</b>
+      * NULL HYPOTHESIS (H0) - The difference between sample and population mean is due to randomness (also means there is no difference between sample and population)
+      * ALTERNATIVE HYPOTHESIS (H1)

 * Probability cheat sheet: http://www.cs.elte.hu/~mesti/valszam/kepletek
 * Likelihood vs Probability: http://mathworld.wolfram.com/Likelihood.html